 This is the updated account of the Bombing of the Old Palace School in St. Leonard’s Street, Bow during WW2 and the sad loss of 32 Firemen and 2 Fire Women who were tragically killed during this raid.
 This is still today, the largest loss of Fire Brigade personnel, at one incident, in the History of the service.

-Tragically for me, one of those that lost their life that night, was my Great Aunt, Winifred Alexandra Peters (nee Wootton).
+Tragically for me, one of those that lost their lives that night, was my Great Aunt, Winifred Alexandra Peters (nee Wootton).

 The Old Palace School in Poplar in 1941 was an LCC Board School consisting of four stories, much like many of a similar design that remain today.
 During the Second World War, after the evacuation of London’s children, on the day that the Fire Service was mobilised, it became a sub-fire station, 24U under 24 Brunswick Road.
 In addition to providing dormitories and living space for the AFS, it was used to accommodate garages, stores, offices and the headquarters of local rescue squads.
 Being at the centre of much of the industry and dockland in the East End of London, the men who were based there would have been out every night, dealing with massive incendiary fires caused by enemy raids.
 The night of April 19th/20th was a Saturday and Hitler’s birthday.
 In celebration, Reichsmarschall Goering had launched an attack on London intended to be the heaviest so far.
 One thousand and twenty-six tons of high-explosives and a hundred and fifty-three thousand and ninety-six incendiaries are estimated to have been dropped on the capital that night.
 The sky was overcast and low cloud and drizzling rain made targets difficult to identify so that heavy bombing was scattered over a wide area.
 One thousand four-hundred fires were started.